isomerpages/govtech-gobusiness/pages/solutionrepo/solution2153.md

 ---
-title: Sterilizer Equipment
+title: Recirculating Aquaculture System
 permalink: /productivity-solutions-grant/solutionrepo/solution2153
 ---

-## Sterilizer Equipment
+## Recirculating Aquaculture System

 ## Overview

 **Description**

-A machine that eliminates harmful microorganisms and pathogens for healthy growth of produce, e.g. Autoclave or steam steriliser for seed, soil or media treatment.
+A production system with reduced water exchange and use of biofiltration / environmental filtration to provide a suitable habitat for fish or seafood.
+An RAS can reduce the need for fresh, clean water while still maintaining a healthy environment for marine animals.

 ## Solution Packages Option(s)